ChickenKyiv/frontend/README.md

 - Each component should looks simple and understandable
 - We should use [ReactStrap](https://reactstrap.github.io/) components for faster development process
-- You should create and maintain documentation [GitBook](https://www.gitbook.com/)

 ## Free Menu Release